Illinois state senator apologizes for mock Trump assassination at fundraiser

 Breaking News Emails

-A Democratic state senator from Illinois, Martin Sandoval, apologized this weekend after viral photos showed an incident that happened at one of his fundraisers: a man pointed what appeared to be a fake assault weapon at another person wearing a mask of President Donald Trump.
+A Democratic state senator from Illinois apologized this weekend after a man at one of his fundraisers pointed what appeared to be a fake assault weapon at another person wearing a mask of President Donald Trump.

-“The incident that took place is unacceptable,” Sandoval told central Illinois CBS affiliate WCIA in an emailed statement.
+“The incident that took place is unacceptable,” the lawmaker, Martin Sandoval, told central Illinois CBS affiliate WCIA in an email.
 “I don’t condone violence toward the President or anyone else.
 I apologize that something like this happened at my event.”

-Photos of the event were posted online following the Friday night fundraiser, which cost $250 to attend, and were spotted by local media.
+Photos of the event were posted online after the Friday night fundraiser, which cost $250 to attend, and were spotted by local media.

-Democratic Gov. J.B.
-Pritzker condemned the mock assassination, as did the state's Democratic and Republican parties.
+Gov. J.B.
+Pritzker, a Democrat, condemned the mock assassination, as did the state's Democratic and Republican parties.

 “As our nation grapples with the epidemic of gun violence, purposely pointing a fake gun at anyone is insensitive and wrong,” Pritzker said Saturday night.
 “I condemn actions like the ones displayed in the pictures because they lack the civility our politics demands.”